Benue Gov Takes Action against Attorney General for Challenging EFCC’s Legality

 Mnyim was part of the legal team representing these states, a move that Governor Alia viewed as undermining the fight against corruption.

-Governor Alia’s statement on the suspension
+Governor Alia’s statement on attorney general's suspension

-Speaking through his Chief Press Secretary, Governor Alia expressed discontent with Mnyim's involvement in the suit.
+Speaking through his chief press secretary, Governor Alia expressed discontent with Mnyim's involvement in the suit.

 "This administration has zero tolerance for corruption.
 Any action that attempts to weaken the institutions tasked with fighting corruption will not be tolerated.